 As we have discussed in one of the previous blogs about the things you shouldn’t do while wearing Ihram, it also prohibits cutting nails and hair before that person sacrifices an animal.

-But, as per the hadiths, it is only applicable for the person who is doing the sacrifice, let’s say if a family have 5 people, and only one person is paying for the cost of an animal for sacrifice, then that person is not allowed to trim the hair or cut nails, but his family can cut or trim hair as they like.
-Because Prophet Muhammad PBUH never prohibit his own family to do so, but he didn’t cut his nails and trim hair during this period.
+But, as per the hadiths, it only applies to the person doing the sacrifice.
+Let’s say if a family has 5 people, and only one person is paying for the cost of an animal for sacrifice, then that person is not allowed to trim the hair or cut nails, but his family can cut or trim hair as they like.
+Because Prophet Muhammad PBUH never prohibited his own family from doing so, he didn’t cut his nails and trim hair during this period.

 What happens if you mistakenly trim the hair or remove nails in the initial 10 days of Dhu al Hijjah